Mike Scully: Further career

 Scully was a writer and co-executive producer on Everybody Loves Raymond for part of season seven and all of season eight, winning an Emmy for his work.
 Scully co-created (with wife Julie Thacker) The Pitts for Fox and Complete Savages for ABC, which was produced by Mel Gibson.
 The Pitts was a sitcom about a family suffering from bad luck.
 Thacker stated the show was designed "as a companion piece for The Simpsons.
 It had a very cartoony feel to it.
 We always knew the initial audience for the show would be 12-year-olds to start, and then when families saw that the writing was very Simpsons - like, because many of the writers were from The Simpsons, [we thought] families would start to watch it together."
 It was canceled after six episodes; Scully and Thacker laid the blame for this on the show's timeslot, 9:30 P.M., which was too late for the target audience.
 Complete Savages, which Thacker and Scully wrote with the "Simpsons sensibility" of layered jokes, was canceled in January 2005 due to low ratings and network anger at Scully and Thacker's decision to write to TV critics in what the Hartford Courant labelled "unsanctioned promoting".
 A fan of NRBQ, Scully produced, with Thacker, a documentary about the band in 2003 entitled NRBQ: Rock 'n' Roll's Best Kept Secret; Scully employed the group as the "unofficial house band" of The Simpsons during his tenure as showrunner.
 Scully also created a pilot for Fox called Schimmel in 2000, starring Robert Schimmel, which was dropped after Schimmel was diagnosed with cancer.

 Scully served as a consulting producer on the NBC series Parks and Recreation, and wrote the episodes "Ron and Tammy" in 2009, and "The Possum" in 2010.
 Scully also had cameo roles in the episodes "Eagleton" and "Soda Tax" as a speaker at the Pawnee community meeting.

 In 2012, Scully co-produced and co-wrote an animated TV version of the film Napoleon Dynamite, which was canceled after six episodes.
 That May, Scully signed a seven-figure, multi-year overall deal with 20th Century Fox Television to develop several projects.
 He served as co-executive producer on the single-season NBC sitcom The New Normal (2012–2013), alongside Allison Adler and Ryan Murphy.
 Scully held the same title for Fox's Dads (which debuted in 2013).
 In 2018, he signed an overall deal with 20th Century Fox Television.

 Personal life

 He is married to writer Julie Thacker; the couple have five daughters.
-His brother Brian Scully is also a comedy writer and he has a second brother, Neil, who is an ice hockey writer.
+His elder brother Brian Scully is also a comedy writer; his younger brother, Neil, is an ice hockey writer.
 His mother died in 1985.
 Scully was awarded an honorary doctorate in fine arts from Westfield State University in 2008.
-He walked the picket line during the 2007–2008 WGA strike while on crutches.
+While on crutches, Scully walked the picket line during the 2007–2008 WGA strike.

 Scully received a lifetime achievement award by the WGA West in 2010.